BestTimesToVisit.com Logo

 transport

 Edinburgh's public transport is pretty good, but walking is often the best way to explore the Old Town's hilly streets and charming closes.
-Download the Citymapper app for route planning, but be prepared for some steep inclines!
-Consider a day bus ticket if you plan on using buses extensively.
+Download the Citymapper app for real-time updates, but be prepared for some steep inclines!
+Consider a day ticket if you plan on using buses frequently.

 money

 Many smaller shops and cafes in Edinburgh prefer cash, so it's a good idea to have some pounds on hand, especially if you're venturing outside of the main tourist areas.
-ATMs are widely available, but you might find better exchange rates at a bank than at airport kiosks.
+ATMs are plentiful, but you'll get better exchange rates if you withdraw from your bank's international network rather than using a bureau de change.

 safety

 Edinburgh is generally safe, but like any city, be aware of your surroundings, especially at night.
-Stick to well-lit areas, and avoid walking alone in less populated areas, particularly in the early hours.
-Use reputable taxi services or ride-sharing apps if you're out late.
+Stick to well-lit areas, and avoid walking alone in less populated areas, particularly in the closes (narrow alleyways) of the Old Town.
+Use reputable taxi services or ride-sharing apps.

 culture

 Edinburgh has a vibrant pub culture.
-When visiting a pub, it's customary to order at the bar and carry your drinks to your table.
-Don't be surprised if locals strike up conversations – it's part of the friendly atmosphere.
-Try a local craft beer or whisky for a truly Scottish experience.
+When entering a pub, it's customary to say 'hello' to the bar staff.
+Don't be surprised if locals strike up conversations – the Scots are known for their friendly and chatty nature.
+Try a local brew like Innis & Gunn or a dram of Scotch whisky.

 food